 In April 2004, Australia also selected the A330-200 MRTT for the AIR 5402 requirement for five aircraft.
 The MRTT, designated the KC-30B, replaces Australia’s Boeing 707 tanker transporters.
 In June 2006, Airbus delivered the first A330 platform to EADS CASA in Madrid for conversion.

-In February 2007, the A330 MRTT was selected by the United Arab Emirates (UAE).
-The contract to procure three A330-200 MRTT aircraft was placed in February 2008.
-The first aircraft accomplished its maiden flight in April 2011.
-It was delivered to the UAE Air Force in February 2013.
+The UAE selected the A330 MRTT in February 2007 and announced the procurement of three A330-200 MRTT aircraft in 2008.
+The first aircraft accomplished its maiden flight in April 2011 and was delivered to the UAE Air Force in February 2013.

-In January 2008, Saudi Arabia placed an order for three A330 MRTT aircraft.
-The aircraft are fitted with the EADS air refuelling boom system (ARBS) and hose and drogue refuelling pods.
-A further three A330 MRTT aircraft were ordered by the Saudi Ministry of Defence and Aviation in July 2009, bringing the orders to six.
+In January 2008, Saudi Arabia placed an order for three A330 MRTT aircraft, which are equipped with the EADS air refuelling boom system (ARBS) and hose and drogue refuelling pods.
+Three more A330 MRTT aircraft were ordered by the Saudi Ministry of Defence and Aviation in July 2009, bringing the total number of orders to six.

-In February 2008, the KC-30 (since redesignated the KC-45), a tanker based on the A330, was chosen for the US Air Force KC-X next-generation tanker requirement to replace the KC-135.
+In February 2008, the KC-30 (since re-designated the KC-45), a tanker based on the A330, was preferred for the US Air Force KC-X next-generation tanker requirement to replace the KC-135.
 Northrop Grumman led the KC-30 team, with EADS as a major subcontractor.
-An appeal by competitor Boeing was upheld and in September 2008, the US Department of Defense cancelled the competition.
+In September 2008, the US Department of Defense upheld an appeal by competitor Boeing and cancelled the competition.

-In January 2013, Airbus Military was selected as a preferred bidder by the Government of India to supply six A330 MRTT aircraft for the Indian Air Force.
+In January 2013, Airbus Military was selected as a preferred bidder by the Indian government to supply six A330 MRTT aircraft for the Indian Air Force.

 Manufacture / conversion of A330-200 future strategic tanker aircraft

-All the aircraft will be capable of being fitted with two Cobham FRL 900E Mark 32B refuelling pods, one under each wing.
-Some aircraft will receive a third centreline underbelly refuelling system.
+The aircraft can be fitted with two Cobham FRL 900E Mark 32B refuelling pods, one under each wing.
 The A330-200 wing shares the same design structure, including the strengthened mounting points, as that of the four-engine A340 aircraft.
-The wing positions for mounting the air-to-air refuelling pods therefore require minimal modification.
+The wing positions for mounting the air-to-air refuelling pods, therefore, require minimal modification.

 The aircraft’s fuel system includes the installation of additional pipework and controls.